-Adding to our previous example, the job title, location, and task would be identified as "Housekeeper / Facility Maintenence / Handling Regulated Waste".
+Adding to our previous example, the job title, location, and task would be identified as "Housekeeper / Facility Maintenance / Handling Regulated Waste".

 NOTE: Part-time, temporary, contract and per diem employees are covered by the bloodborne pathogens standard.
 The ECP should describe how the standard will be met for these employees.

 Click on the button below to see a sample Exposure Determination Section.

 The following is a list of all job classifications at our establishment in which all employees have occupational exposure: